suryakumar120/Project_django_1/README.md

-# Project_django_1
+django_project_to_do_list
-A web development Project based on Django framework
+A basic to-do list app based on django framework